Abdullatif2/Double-Edged-Defense/README.md

 - Model Training
 - Model Testing

-Result: Model was able to achieve 98% Accuracy
+Result: The model was able to achieve 98% Accuracy

 ### 3- MLP-IEC_with_IOA

-In this code file we used the generated CSV File from the IEC Data Preprocessing & Labeling Code.
+In this code file, we used the generated CSV File from the IEC Data Preprocessing & Labeling Code.
 Specifically, we used "data_without_ioa.csv".
 The Steps performed in this code include:
 - Data Loading
 - Data Sampling (2000 Samples per Class, Total: 7 Classes)